LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Let's detail a 4-month (16-week) study plan targeting 320 hours for a strong 10-15 point improvement.

-Phase 1: Fundamentals and Diagnostic (Weeks 1-4)
+Phase 1: Fundamentals and diagnostic (Weeks 1-4)

 Goal: Learn question types, establish baseline, identify strengths/weaknesses